Iglesia Filipina Independiente National Cathedral: Construction of the National Cathedral

 A groundbreaking and cornerstone laying was held for the building of the National Cathedral on December 18, 1964.
 Since then, a massive nationwide fundraising campaign was spearheaded by the Supreme Bishop and the National Cathedral Commission, with contributions from among the members and sympathizers of the Church.
-The National Cathedral was designed by Architect Carlos D. Arguelles.
+The National Cathedral was designed by architect Carlos D. Arguelles.

 Coinciding with the 109th birth anniversary of the first Supreme Bishop, the National Cathedral was blessed and inaugurated on May 8, 1969.
 Thousands of faithful and several Catholic and Protestant church leaders throughout the world attended and joined the long procession from T.M.
 Kalaw Street to the site of the blessing and inauguration.
 The National Cathedral was dedicated to the Holy Infant Jesus, the Patron Saint of the first National Cathedral in Tondo.
 Almost all major newspapers covered and editorialized the historic occasion.
+The following day, priests Alberto Ramento, Soliman Ganno, and Admirador Fideris were consecrated to the episcopacy in the newly inaugurated national cathedral, the first bishops to be consecrated in the cathedral's history.
+Ramento and Ganno would eventually become supreme bishops in later years.

 Bishop Soliman F. Ganno was appointed as its first Dean, having served from 1969 to 1970.

 In 1973, by virtue of Motion 73-17 and following the recommendation of then-Supreme Bishop Macario V. Ga, the Supreme Council of Bishops approved that "the Cathedral of the Holy Child be autonomous and with independent Episcopal jurisdiction, having the same status of a Diocese, and, further, it shall enjoy full representation in the General Assembly of the Philippine Independent Church."

 The National Cathedral is also administered by the Supreme Bishop as a separate diocese.
-At present, the Canon to the Obispo Maximo serves distinctly from the Dean.
+At present, the Canon to the Supreme Bishop or Obispo Maximo serves distinctly from the Dean.